 however, this certification is preferred at the time of appointment.

 Necessary Certifications: At the time of appointment:

-Full-Time: State of Ohio Paramedic or National Registry Paramedic, ACLS, BLS, ICS-100 and ICS-700 certifications.
-State of Ohio Firefighter II certification is preferred and is required within the first year.
+State of Ohio Paramedic, ACLS, BLS, ICS-100 and ICS-700 certifications.
+State of Ohio Firefighter II certification is preferred and is required within the first year of appointment.

 Note: Ohio Revised Code section 505.38 Appointment of Firefighting Personnel (A) states in part: No person shall be appointed as a permanent full-time paid member, whose duties include firefighting, of the fire department of any township or fire district unless that person has received a certificate issued under former section 3303.07 or section 4765.55 of the Revised Code evidencing satisfactory completion of a firefighter training program.